IsikcanYilmaz/comnets_wifi_mesh_testbed/README.md

 # Instructions and Notes

+The `openwrt` directory is where we build our OpenWRT image.
+It contains the build config and initial file system structure.

 The `controller` directory has scripts and ansible configs that are meant to be run from your PC.

 The `node` directory is meant to be placed in the router and contains scripts meant to run on the router.